Faulo/jenkins-unity/README.md

 This repository adds build commands for Unity.

 ## Usage
-All of these commands need to be placed inside a node block of the iterative or a steps block of the declarative Jenkins pipeline.
+All of these commands need to be placed inside a `node` block of the iterative or a `steps` block of the declarative Jenkins pipeline.

 All values are optional and default to the first value from among the possible values below.

+The `unityProject` command:
 ```groovy
 unityProject {
 	// Relative path to the Unity project inside the repository.